reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 Feign is a popular Java HTTP client library that offers several advantages and features, making it a good choice for developers building HTTP-based microservices and applications.

 ### What is a declarative HTTP client?
 It's a way to make http requests by writing a java interface.
-Feign generates the actual implementation based on annotations that you provide.
+Feign generates the actual implementation based on annotations that we provide.

 ### Why use Feign?
-If you have a large set of APIs to call, you don't want to generate the HTTP code by hand or with code generation.
+If we have a large set of APIs to call, we don't want to generate the HTTP code by hand or with code generation.
 It would be much easier and more maintainable to describe the API in a simple, small interface and let Feign generate the code.

 ### Who should use Feign?
-If you are making http requests in your Java code, and don't want to write boilerplate code, or use libraries like Apache httpclient directly, Feign is a great choice.
+If we are making http requests in our Java code, and don't want to write boilerplate code, or use libraries like Apache httpclient directly, Feign is a great choice.

 <a name="example-code" />
 {{% github "https://github.com/thombergs/code-examples/tree/master/openfeign/openfeign-client-intro" %}}

 ## Creating a Basic Feign Client
 ### Step 1: Add Feign Dependency
-    Include Feign library in your Maven pom.xml file as a dependency.
+    Include Feign library in the Maven pom.xml file as a dependency.
 ```xml
 <dependency>
     <groupId>io.github.openfeign</groupId>